alexstaravoitau/navoshta.github.io/_posts/2017-01-15-traffic-signs-classification.md

 ![image-center]({{ base_path }}/images/posts/traffic-signs-architecture.png_){: .align-center}

-As opposed to usual strict feed-forward CNNs I use **multi-scale features**, which means that convolutional layers' output is not only forwarded into the subsequent layer, but is also branched off and fed into the classifier (e.g. fully connected layer).
-Please mind that these branched off layers undergo additional max-pooling, so that all convolutions are proportionally subsampled before going into the classifier.
+As opposed to usual strict feed-forward CNNs I use **multi-scale features**, which means that convolutional layers' output is not only forwarded into subsequent layer, but is also branched off and fed into classifier (e.g. fully connected layer).
+Please mind that these branched off layers undergo additional max-pooling, so that all convolutions are proportionally subsampled before going into classifier.

 ### Regularization